rust-lang/book/nostarch/chapter18.md

-The changes we needed to make to `main` to reassign `post` mean that this implementation doesn’t quite follow the object-oriented state pattern anymore: the transformations between the states are no longer encapsulated entirely within the `Post` implementation.
+The changes we needed to make to `main` to reassign `post` mean that this implementation doesn’t quite follow the object-oriented state pattern anymore:
+The transformations between the states are no longer encapsulated entirely within the `Post` implementation.
 However, our gain is that invalid states are now impossible because of the type system and the type checking that happens at compile time!
 This ensures that certain bugs, such as display of the content of